wenakita/sonicreddragon-docs/docs/contracts/math/overview.md

 The math libraries implement several security measures:

-1. **Overflow Protection**: Using Solidity 0.8+ built-in overflow checks
-2. **Division Safety**: Checks for division by zero in all calculations
-3. **Precision Management**: Careful handling of precision to avoid rounding errors
-4. **Gas Optimization**: Iterative approximations with early exit conditions
-5. **Parameter Bounds**: Enforcing safe ranges for input parameters
+1.**Overflow Protection**: Using Solidity 0.8+ built-in overflow checks 2.**Division Safety**: Checks for division by zero in all calculations 3.**Precision Management**: Careful handling of precision to avoid rounding errors 4.**Gas Optimization**: Iterative approximations with early exit conditions 5.**Parameter Bounds**: Enforcing safe ranges for input parameters